Melinda Katz: Queens Borough President (2014–20)

-2019 Queens District Attorney
+Queens District Attorney (2020–present)

 In December 2018, Katz announced her candidacy for Queens District Attorney.
+Her platform included working to reduce the impact of the Iron Pipeline, fighting for worker protections, targeting hate crimes and housing fraud, opposing ICE agents inside the courthouse, not prosecuting low-level marijuana offenses, not prosecuting sex workers but targeting traffickers, pimps, and people who solicit sex workers, and working to prevent elder abuse.
+She was endorsed by New York Governor Andrew Cuomo and by U.S. Representatives Gregory Meeks and Carolyn Maloney, Speaker of the New York State Assembly Carl Heastie, and Bronx Borough President Rubén Díaz Jr.

-In the Democratic primary, Katz faced Tiffany Cabán, a public defender who was endorsed by several progressive politicians, including Alexandria Ocasio-Cortez and Bernie Sanders.
-The initial results of the Democratic primary on June 25, 2019, showed Cabán with a narrow 1.3 percent lead over Katz.
+In the Democratic primary, Katz faced five opponents including Tiffany Cabán, a democratic socialist public defender who was endorsed by several progressive politicians, including Alexandria Ocasio-Cortez and Bernie Sanders.
+The initial Democratic primary results on June 25, 2019 showed Cabán with a narrow 1.3% lead over Katz.
+Cabán declared victory prematurely–telling supporters at her watch party: “We did it y’all.”
 Katz performed particularly well in Assembly Districts 23–29, which comprise much of Southeast Queens.
-On July 3, 2019, election officials said Katz pulled ahead in the final count and led Caban by a mere 20 votes, triggering a recount.
-On July 29, 2019, the Board of Elections certified the results of the weeks-long recount, which resulted in Katz leading Caban by 60 votes and declaring victory.
-Caban said she would challenge the invalidation of over 100 ballots in court.
-On August 6, 2019, Caban conceded the race.
+On July 3, 2019, election officials said that Katz had pulled ahead in the final count and led Cabán by a mere 20 votes, automatically triggering the first manual recount in the borough in 64 years.
+On July 29, 2019, the Board of Elections certified the results of the weeks-long recount, resulting in Katz leading Cabán by 60 votes out of more than 90,000, and declaring victory.
+Cabán said she would challenge the invalidation of over 100 ballots in court.
+On August 6, 2019, Cabán conceded the race.
+In November 2019, Katz won the general election, beating Republican defense attorney and former NYPD officer Joe Murray with 75% of the vote.